skDooley/shell_tutorial/README.md

 Do each of the following using a single `ls` command without navigating to a different directory.

-1. List all of the files in the data directory `gerdal` that contain the number `2`
+1. List all of the files in the data directory `~/shell_tutorial/data/hearing_data/gerdal` that contain the number `2`
 2. List all of the files in that contain the number `2`, followed by the number (in any position) `9`

 * * * *